 1. Pet Portrait

 A pet canvas featuring your cat, dog, or any other pet is a truly unique and beautiful gift idea.
 You can order one with your pet in costume.
 Popular choices include dogs and cats dressed up as lords, kings, queens, and admirals.
 Alternatively, you can opt for a cinematic style with your pet as the leading actor.
 There are options without funny costumes, of course, including masterful and exquisite pencil sketches.
-Still, other possibilities include pet portraits in watercolour.
+High-quality pet portraits don’t always cost the earth and make a great gift for family members, especially if the beloved pet has moved on.

 Whatever you choose, a pet portrait will make a unique and amazing present.
 Few things are better than a personalized canine or feline gift, but cats and dogs are far from the only option.
 You can get a custom portrait of a bird, a horse, a hamster, a raccoon, or any other pet.